-Experimental cellist Matt Turner brings us this haunting piece in response to the theme of poverty and these passages:
+Improvising cellist Matt Turner brings us this haunting piece in response to the theme of "poverty" and two verses from the Psalms.

 “Two Prayers” is an improvisation for multi-tracked electric cello.
 The piece consists of two distinct sections with each part representing a prayer, hence the title.
 The first prayer is one of anguish and questioning.
 The second prayer is a desperate plea.
 As a child, I remember reading the Psalms and being drawn to the imagery and colors of each psalm.
 Concise and powerful, these writings are full and vibrant much like this verse.
 In this verse, destituteness means more than being poverty-stricken.
 Here it represents those who are grieving, suffering, or lost, and I have attempted to capture this in “Two Prayers” as a lamentation transforming into resolution.